saw235/riscv-core-dev/readme.md

 The docker image is persistent and cached so only the first run will take up installation time.

+### Setup
-Before running any simulation or rtl related commands, you should run the following to register RTL and pull all other RTL dependencies
+Before running any simulation or rtl related commands, you should run the following to register your RTL and pull all other RTL dependencies in FuseSoC (our HDL package manager)
 ```bash
 fusesoc library add riscv-core-dev .
 fusesoc library add lowrisc_prim https://github.com/saw235/lowrisc_prim
 ```

 ### To run simulation or formal
 ```
 fusesoc run --target=sim riscv-sv
 fusesoc run --target=formal riscv-sv